 A welding torch is a mechanical tool used for melting and fusing metals.
 There are two types: air-cooled TIG torches, which have only one gas input and are prone to overheating, and water-cooled TIG torches, which have a gas input and output for water lines, ideal for larger projects requiring rapid cooling.
 However, these torches require a water cooler system to be installed.

-How Does TIG Welding Works?
+How Does TIG Welding Work?

 The TIG welding process involves adjusting the machine to the right settings, such as current and voltage, and setting the correct pressure for inert gas in the supply tank.
-The TIG torch should be modified according to the project requirements, choosing an electrode with the correct diameter and TIG collet.
-Clean protective gear is crucial for clear vision during welds.

 Differences between MIG and TIG welding

-It is preferred for thicker materials, as it is lower cost and has high weld speeds.
+We prefer it for thicker materials due to its lower cost and high weld speeds.
 TIG welding rarely creates spatter and requires light polishing to remove discoloration.
-It is preferred when the workpiece is not coated or painted, such as in welding stainless steel and aluminium.
+It is preferred when the workpiece is not coated or painted, such as in welding stainless steel and aluminum.

-The use of filler metal is optional for TIG welding, but it requires both hands and control the heat input with the pedal simultaneously.
+The use of filler metal is optional for TIG welding, but it requires both hands and controlling the heat input with the pedal simultaneously.
 Most welders start out as MIG operators and transition later into TIG welding.
 TIG welding is not a plug-and-play process, but it is highly versatile due to its adjustable features, such as amperage flow, pulse amount, AC/DC output, and inert gas flow.

 The table below shows the difference between TIG and MIG welding:

-MIG Welding TIG Welding
+MIG Welding | TIG Welding |

-Metal inert gas (MIG) welding utilizes a consumable electrode that is continuously fed into the welding zone from a wire pool.
-Tungsten inert gas (TIG) welding utilizes a non-consumable electrode (so it remains static and intact during welding).
+Metal inert gas (MIG) welding utilizes a consumable electrode that is continuously fed into the welding zone from a wire pool. | Tungsten inert gas (TIG) welding utilizes a non-consumable electrode (so it remains static and intact during welding). |

 The electrode itself melts down to supply the necessary filler metal required to fill the root gap between base metals.
-So electrode acts as filler metal (no additional filler is required).
-If required, the filler metal is supplied additionally by feeding a small diameter filler rod into the arc.
-So filler metal is supplied separately.
+So the electrode acts as filler metal (no additional filler is required). | If necessary, we additionally supply the filler metal by feeding a small-diameter filler rod into the arc.
+Therefore, we supply the filler metal separately. |

 The composition of electrode metal is selected based on the parent metal.
-Usually, the metallurgical composition of electrode metal is similar to that of base metal.
-An electrode is always made of tungsten with a small proportion of other alloying elements (like thorium).
+Usually, the metallurgical composition of electrode metal is similar to that of base metal. | An electrode is always made of tungsten with a small proportion of other alloying elements (like thorium). |

 It is suitable for homogeneous welding.
-It cannot be carried out in autogenous mode welding as filler is applied inherently.
-It is particularly suitable for autogenous mode welding.
-However, it can also be employed for homogeneous or heterogeneous modes by supplying additional filler.
+It cannot be carried out in autogenous mode welding, as filler is applied inherently. | It is particularly suitable for autogenous mode welding.
+However, you can also use it for homogeneous or heterogeneous modes by adding additional filler. |

-The electrode-cum-filler for MIG welding comes in the form of a small diameter (0.5 – 2 mm) and very long (several hundred meters) wire that is wound in a wire pool.
-TIG welding filler typically comes in the form of a small diameter (1 – 3 mm) and short length (60 – 180 mm) rod.
+The electrode-cum-filler for MIG welding comes in the form of a small-diameter (0.5–2 mm) and very long (several hundred meters) wire that is wound in a wire pool. | TIG welding filler typically comes in the form of a small-diameter (1–3 mm) and short-length (60–180 mm) rod. |

-Due to its very large length, the filler electrode can be fed for a longer duration without replacement.
-Due to the short length, frequent replacement of filler is required.
-This interrupts the welding process unintentionally.
+The filler electrode’s very large length allows for extended feeding without the need for replacement. | Due to the short length, frequent replacement of filler is required.
+This procedure interrupts the welding process unintentionally. |

-MIG welding is commonly carried out either in AC or in DCEP polarity so that electrodes can be melted and deposited at a faster rate.
-TIG welding is commonly carried out either in AC or DCEN polarity to increase electrode life.
+MIG welding is commonly carried out either in AC or in DCEP polarity so that electrodes can be melted and deposited at a faster rate. | TIG welding is commonly carried out in either AC or DCEN polarity to increase electrode life. |

-The filler deposition rate is very high, so the process is highly productive.
-The filler deposition rate is low.
-In this sense, it is not very productive.
+The filler deposition rate is very high, so the process is highly productive. | The filler deposition rate is low.
+Therefore, the process is not very efficient. |

 MIG welding usually produces a spatter.
-This causes the loss of costly filler metal.
-TIG welding is mostly free from spatter.
+This condition causes the loss of costly filler metal. | TIG welding is mostly free from spatter. |

-The quality and appearance of weld beads are not very good.
-It can easily produce defect-free reliable joints with a good appearance.
+The quality and appearance of weld beads are not excellent. | It can easily produce defect-free, reliable joints with a good appearance. |

-It does not lead to a tungsten inclusion defect.
-TIG welding sometimes leads to a tungsten inclusion defect (occurred when a melted/broken part of the tungsten electrode gets embedded into the weld bead).
+It does not lead to a tungsten inclusion defect. | TIG welding sometimes leads to a tungsten inclusion defect (occurring when a melted/broken part of the tungsten electrode gets embedded into the weld bead). |

 Related: How Does Shielded Metal Arc Welding (SMAW) Works?